lammps/lammps/doc/src/fix_bond_create.rst

 and 1.0.
 A uniform random number between 0.0 and 1.0 is generated and the eligible bond is only created if the random number < fraction.

-The *aconstrain* keyword is only available when LAMMPS was built with the FixBondCreateAngle class.
+The *aconstrain* keyword is only available with the fix bond/create/angle command.
 It allows to specify a minimal and maximal angle *amin* and *amax* between the two prospective bonding partners and a third particle that is already bonded to one of the two partners.
-Such a criterion can be important, for instance when new angle potentials are simultaneously introduced after the formation of the new bond.
-Without a restriction on the permissible angle, and for stiffer angle potentials very large energies can arise and lead to uncontrolled behavior.
+Such a criterion can be important when new angles are defined together with the formation of a new bond.
+Without a restriction on the permissible angle, and for stiffer angle potentials, very large energies can arise and lead to uncontrolled behavior.

 Any bond that is created is assigned a bond type of *bondtype*.